 And if you’re asking, “How long does carpet last?” you can reduce the average number of years if you install the carpets incorrectly.
 They will start ripping or tearing where you haven’t placed tack strips.
 So always install carpets from wall to wall to prevent premature wear and tear.

 Carpets can add to the aesthetics of your home if you pick the right colors and designs.
 They’re comfortable to sit on and provide safer flooring for children to walk and play on.
-I recommend you choose synthetic carpeting for your home because it’s easier to clean and highly durable.
+We recommend you choose synthetic carpeting for your home because it’s easier to clean and highly durable.